In this complex, globalized, post 9/11 world, our operational partnerships have never been more important to our efforts to protect your communities.

 - Our Joint Terrorism Task Forces (JTTFs) bring together representatives from multiple local, state, and federal agencies to run down any and all terrorism leads, develop and investigate cases, provide support for special events, and proactively identify threats that may impact the area and the nation.

-- Our Buffalo JTTF partner agencies include the Amherst Police Department, Buffalo Police Department, Diplomatic Security Service, Erie County Sheriff’s Office, Federal Protective Service, Homeland Security Investigations, Internal Revenue Service, New York State Police, Niagara County Sheriff’s Office, Niagara Falls Police Department, U.S. Border Patrol, and U.S. Customs and Border Protection.
+- Our Buffalo JTTF partner agencies include the Amherst Police Department, Buffalo Police Department, Diplomatic Security Service, Erie County Sheriff’s Office, Federal Protective Service, Homeland Security Investigations, Internal Revenue Service, New York State Police, Niagara County Sheriff’s Office, Niagara Falls Police Department, U.S. Border Patrol, U.S. Customs and Border Protection, and U.S. Customs and Border Protection/Air and Marine Branch.

 - Our Rochester JTTF partner agencies include the Greece Police Department, Monroe County Sheriff’s Office, New York State Police, Rochester Police Department, U.S. Border Patrol, and U.S. Customs and Border Protection.